-Zone Lighting Environment ILP examples of types of environmental zones E1 - Natural Dark (SQM 20 to 20.5) Relatively uninhabited rural areas.
-National Parks, Areas of Outstanding Natural Beauty, IDA buffer zones etc. E2 Rural Low district brightness (SQM ~15 to 20) Sparsely inhabited rural areas, village or relatively dark outer suburban locations E3 Suburban Medium district brightness Well inhabited rural and urban settlements, small town centres of suburban locations E4 Urban High district brightness Town / City centres with high levels of night-time activity
+Zone Lighting Environment ILP examples of types of environmental zones E1 - Natural Dark (SQM 20 to 20.5) Relatively uninhabited rural areas, National Parks, Areas of Outstanding Natural Beauty, IDA buffer zones etc. E2 Rural Low district brightness (SQM ~15 to 20) Sparsely inhabited rural areas, village or relatively dark outer suburban locations E3 Suburban Medium district brightness Well inhabited rural and urban settlements, small town centres of suburban locations E4 Urban High district brightness Town / City centres with high levels of night-time activity

-- 10.47 For development proposals which require a Lighting Appraisal this should set out how any proposed lighting will be energy efficient and dark sky compliant (where applicable), the light source and intensity being used, the luminaire design, height, and angle, light spill and times of operation. - 10.48 The reduction of light pollution should not compromise crime prevention and public safety and alternative technological solutions should be explored to ensure these elements are not compromised whilst also mitigating against obtrusive light. - The use or storage of substances such as oils, fuels and chemicals pose a risk to watercourses and groundwater resources through surface water run-off, from leakage and inadequate storage measures.
+- 10.48 For development proposals which require a Lighting Appraisal this should set out how any proposed lighting will be energy efficient and dark sky compliant (where applicable), the light source and intensity being used, the luminaire design, height, and angle, light spill and times of operation. - 10.49 The reduction of light pollution should not compromise crime prevention and public safety and alternative technological solutions should be explored to ensure these elements are not compromised whilst also mitigating against obtrusive light. - 10.50 Odour can be associated with commercial, industrial, agricultural or sewage related activities.
+Odour can affect air quality and the quality of life of residents, both existing and of proposed residential development.
+Appropriate investigations are therefore required to support development proposals, and mitigation proposed, where required.
+This includes, as an example, development within 800 metres of a Sewage Treatment Works. - 10.51 The use or storage of substances such as oils, fuels and chemicals pose a risk to watercourses and groundwater resources through surface water run-off, from leakage and inadequate storage measures.
 Where a development proposal poses a risk of contamination, remedial action will be necessary.
-To this end, appropriate conditions may be imposed requiring certain remedial measures prior to construction or appropriate design and wastewater management schemes.
+To this end, appropriate conditions may be imposed requiring certain remedial measures prior to construction and appropriate design of wastewater and surface water run-off management schemes.
 As a minimum, development proposals should ensure that in the future land will not be designated as contaminated land under Part IIA of the Environmental Protection Act 1990.
-Where development proposals pose a risk to the deterioration in water quality, the Council will seek the appropriate measures to ensure development does not compromise the objectives of the River Basin Management Plan and where possible, contributes to improvements to water quality status. - This policy should be read alongside Policies SP2 (North Wessex Downs Area of Outstanding Natural Beauty), SP3, SP7, SP10 (Green Infrastructure), SP11 (Biodiversity and Geodiversity), DM3, DM66 (Water Quality), and DM68 (Air Quality).
+Where development proposals pose a risk to the deterioration in water quality, the Council will seek the appropriate measures to ensure development does not compromise the objectives of the River Basin Management Plan and where possible, contributes to improvements to water quality status. - 10.52 This policy should be read alongside policies SP2, SP3, SP7, SP10, SP11, DM3, DM6 and DM8.